soundcloud/Axt/README.md

 }
 ```

-Check out more examples in the AxtExamples project in the Examples folder.
+Check out more examples below, or in the AxtExamples project in the Examples folder.

 ## Documentation